Creating great blogs is a central element of content marketing. But there are some blogging errors to look out for that you should be sure to avoid.

 - Opening in a new window so readers are not steered away from your blog

-There are a number of major mistakes that can be made using backlinks.
+There are a number of major blogging errors that can be made using backlinks.

 - Using backlinks with low traffic, poor quality or a lack of reliability